lkk270/hellyeahbrother/README.md

 ## Support

-For support, contact us on Instagram: [@hellyeahbrother](https://instagram.com/hellyeahbrother)
+For support, email support@hellyeahbrother.com or visit our support page.